Cippy99/pokemon-emerald-loop/Features.md

 - Berry trees have been changed and now they also yield more berries then usual.

 - Wild Pokèmon will have no held items until you've become champion.
 This is done to prevent getting multiple copy of strong items.

+- Hearth Scales can be bought at Sootopolis City Mart

 ## Other